 On the contrary, according to Accenture analysis – 52 percent of customers with smartphones are using mobile banking facilities, but only 27 percent have tried mobile deposits.
-The numbers clearly indicate there is a lot untapped digital potential.
+The numbers indicate there is a lot of untapped digital potential.

 But, the question remains, despite many significant investments, why is the finance sector still struggling to unleash the full potential of self-service?
 It could be that self-service is not entirely addressing the customers’ needs.